Top 10 Castles to explore in Scotland

 7. Inveraray Castle

 Built somewhere around between 1746 and 1789, Inveraray castle is a stunning example of Gothic revival architecture.
 The unique blue-grey coloring is really beautiful against the blooming gardens, and it is a great spot when crossing the bridge into Inveraray.
-The castle is home to over 1300 weapons, but once seved as the seat of the Dukes of Argyll, Chiefs of the Clan Campbell.

 8. Kisimul Castle

 The medieval fortress which sits by itself on a small island just off Castlebay, Barra, is a smaller but highly impressive and interesting castle here in Scotland.
-The MacNeil clan built this stronghold in the 15th century as their ancestral seat, which was specifically positioned for the defense and control over the waters around.
+The MacNeil clan built this stronghold in the 15th century as their ancestral seat, which was specifically positioned for the defence and control over the waters around.

 9. Balmoral Castle

-A well known residence for the British Royal family, Balmoral is located in Aberdeenshire, and it was purchased for the family in 1852 after Queen Victoria and Prince Albert took a trip to the Highlands.
-It is still privately owned by the Monarch, but it is a beautiful piece of Scottish architecture, and a huge part of the country’s past.
+A well known residence for the British Royal family, Balmoral is located in the Cairngorms, and it was purchased for the family in 1852 after Queen Victoria and Prince Albert took a trip to the Highlands.

 10. Glamis Castle